 March is such a frustrating month.
 It looks like spring, but it feels like scarf-wearing weather.
-Despite the persistent chill, I don't want to wear the same outfits I snuggled into in?January through?March.
-As the days get longer and the clouds begin to clear, polo-necks and layered knits make me feel claustrophobic?not cosy.
-My flat black leather boots from Zara look weighty and cumbersome, while my slate grey Pinko wool coat is too stuffy even for early spring.?This is the month I?get savvy about how I'style my basics.
-A few simple wardrobe swaps can send out a fresh, season-appropriate sartorial signal?without causing frostbite.
+Despite the persistent chill, I don't want to wear the same outfits I snuggled into in January through March.
+As the days get longer and the clouds begin to clear, polo-necks and layered knits make me feel claustrophobic not cosy.
+My flat black leather boots look weighty and cumbersome, while my slate grey Pinko wool coat is too stuffy even for early spring.
+This is the month I get savvy about how I style my basics.
+A few simple wardrobe swaps can send out a fresh, season-appropriate sartorial signal without causing frostbite.

 Sport a floral pattern.
-Anything with a ditsy daisy print or some botanical embroidery looks uplifting at this time of year.?This gorgeous silk botanical-print'dress from Zara is perfect.
-Wear it with ankle boots now (something textured like suede rather than a matte black), then wear?it with a pair of sliders?in high summer.
-For a really retro look, layer the dress?over a thin knit and pair it with black tights until the temperatures begin to improve.
+Anything with a botanical pattern looks uplifting at this time of year.
+This gorgeous silk maxi dress is perfect.
+Wear it with ankle boots now (something textured like suede rather than a matte black), then wear it with a pair of sliders in high summer.
+For a really retro look, layer the dress over a thin knit and pair it with black tights until the temperatures begin to improve.
 It would also look fabulous with a smart black blazer thrown over it.

 Think about loosening up your silhouette.
 Spring tailoring should always look a little more relaxed than two-pieces worn in winter.
 That's because fabrics suited to this time of year are more lightweight and fluid so will inevitably have more movement.
 Switch your fitted blazer for this stunning linen herringbone blazer at Massimo Dutti.
 It offers a little laid-back cool, but within a silhouette that's smart enough for the office.

 Slim fit blazer, €99.95; trousers, €69.95; both at massimodutti.com